Conference Sponsor

 Support student leadership role positions & standout awards

-• All sponsor recognition on event signage, website, annual report, and social media
+- Recognition on two event posters, website, annual report, & social media

 inspire